FOR IMMEDIATE RELEASE : THEMUSEUM Develops Photography-Based Exhibition to Celebrate Jack Kerouac’s 100th Birthday

 ROLLING UNDER THE STARS – a line from On the Road, a novel by Jack Kerouac, written over the course of three weeks in 1951 and published in 1957 – will be curated by Virginia Eichhorn a frequent collaborator of THEMUSEUM’s.

-The exhibition will feature photographic works by Scooter Korek who has documented unique spaces and faces across all 13 provinces and territories and 50 US states.
+The exhibition will feature photographic works by Scooter Korek who has documented unique spaces and faces across all 10 provinces and 50 US states.

 “Scooter’s photos take us on a road trip from coast to coast, down less travelled roadways, and to places famous, notorious and sometimes off-the-beaten-track – much like the narrative within Kerouac’s masterpiece, On The Road.”
 Said Virginia Eichhorn.